Archives

 • Once the cornea is reshaped, the flap is then put back in its place, covering the area where the corneal tissue was removed.
 After this is done, the cornea is allowed to heal naturally.

-• This surgery involves application of only topical anesthetic drops for the healing to take place.
+• This surgery involves the application of only topical anesthetic drops for the healing to take place.
 No bandages or stitches are required.
 Quite a relief!

 Preparing for LASIK

 • Before you undergo LASIK, your eye doctor will perform a thorough examination of your eyes to ensure that they are healthy enough to undergo this procedure.
-Important aspects such as the thickness and shape of your cornea, moisture content, pupil size as well as the presence of any refractive errors will be evaluated.
+Important aspects such as the thickness and shape of your cornea, moisture content, pupil size, as well as the presence of any refractive errors, will be evaluated.

-• The curvature of the front surface of your eye is measured using an automated instrument called a corneal topographer which also creates a “map” of your cornea.
+• The curvature of the front surface of your eye is measured using an automated instrument called a corneal topographer, which also creates a “map” of your cornea.

-• You also are likely to undergo a wavefront analysis to provide an even more precise map of aberrations that affect your vision.
+• You are also likely to undergo a wavefront analysis to provide an even more precise map of aberrations that affect your vision.

-• Since contact lenses usually alter the natural shape of your cornea, you will be asked to discontinue wearing contact lenses for sometime as advised by your doctor, before you undergo the surgery.
+• Since contact lenses usually alter the natural shape of your cornea, you will be asked to discontinue wearing contact lenses for some time, as advised by your doctor, before you undergo the surgery.

 What Happens During LASIK?